 Who is your target audience?

 This is the first question to ask yourself when you’re planning to produce your video.
-Without this information the video can lack focus and any objectives for the video production will be harder to meet.
+Without this information, the video can lack focus and any objectives for the video production will be harder to meet.
 I find it quite surprising how many people haven’t given this question any serious thought.
-Instead, they may have quite clear ideas of what they want the video to achieve, but no real clarity on who it’s targeted at.
+Instead, they may have quite clear ideas of what they want the video to achieve, but no real clarity on who it’s targeted.

 Tailoring Video Content To Your Target Audience